Security-Onion-Solutions/securityonion-docs/grafana.rst

 .. image:: images/grafana-0.png
   :target: _images/grafana-0.png

 You will start on the ``Security Onion Grid Overview`` dashboard.
-Depending on what kind of deployment you have, there will be at least one more dashboard available if you click the Dashboards icon on the left and then click ``Manage``.
-You can then drill into the ``Dashboards`` folder to see all available dashboards.
+Depending on what kind of deployment you have, there will be at least one more dashboard available if you click the Dashboards icon on the left.

 .. image:: images/grafana-1.png
   :target: _images/grafana-1.png